-At the present time there are over 1.9 million members of the order, of which 17,000 are in Washington.
+At the present time there are over 2 million members of the order, of which more than 17,000 are in Washington State.
 Membership in the Knights of Columbus is open to any practical Catholic man over the age of 18 in union with the Holy See.
 The purpose, as stated by our founder, is to help Catholic men remain steadfast in their faith through mutual encouragement, to promote closer ties of fraternity among them, and to set up an elementary system of insurance so that the widows and children of members in the group who might die would not find themselves in dire financial straits.

-Pope John XXIII Council 5495 serves the St. Francis of Assisi parish.
-Meetings are held on the 1st and 3rd Thursdays of each month at the St. Francis parish hall.
+Pope John XXIII Council 5495 was established on February 3, 1964 and serves the St. Francis of Assisi Parish.
+Meetings are held on the first and third Thursdays of each month at the parish hall.
 They are not open to non-members unless it is an open meeting.
-Currently, there are 88 members active in the council.
+Currently, there are 88 members in the council.

 The Knights of Columbus is dedicated to helping and supporting our priests as well as religious and pro-life causes.
 The council contributes to a state pro-life program and also contributes money and baby items to Pregnancy Aid of Des Moines at an annual “baby shower.”
 Each year, the council purchases boxes of winter coats to distribute at Discover Burien as part of the national Coats for Kids drive.